kazurayam/Asciidoc_to_README_in_Markdown/README.md

 ## Conclusion

-The `include` directive of Asciidoc makes writing documents of software projects easier and fun.
-With `include`, I do not have to copy the lines of code from the program sources into the README document; I do not have to be worried about forgetting re-copy&paste after the program sources' revisions.
-The workaround by @chevdoor worked for me.
+The `include` directive makes it far easier and enjoyable writing documents of software projects.
+With `include`, I do not have to copy the lines of code from the program sources into the README document; I do not have to be worried about forgetting to re-copy&paste after the program sources are updated.
+The workaroud by @chevdoor worked for me.
 It enabled me to author README documents of my GitHub repositories in Asciidoc.